dOpensource/dsiprouter/docs/CONTRIBUTING.md

 3. Test your feature or enhancement and validate that it doesn't break the build.
 The best way to validate this is to perform a full install (we will have a full Continous Integration(CI) platform very soon)

 4. Commit and make sure your commit message comtains a reference to the issue if you are working on one.
-For example, the commit message could:
+For example, the commit message for Domain Management (Issue 84):

 ```
 Added support for creating domains.
 It contains these features: